 A great comparison between the use of paper and computing devices can be found here

-A very (very, very) rough working of the CO2 emissions for each individual newsletter based on lithographic printing. based on a number of assumptions including approx. 70% Co2 from paper production.
+A very (very, very) rough working of the CO2 emissions for each individual newsletter based on lithographic printing and based on a number of assumptions including approximately 70% Co2 from paper production.

 - 16 page: 30.03g – 45.45g